-Melissa is a PhD candidate at Faulkner University, where she is currently writing her dissertation on the natural philosophy and natural theology of Johannes Kepler.
+Melissa is a PhD candidate at Faulkner University (defending April 2019), where her dissertation research focused on the natural philosophy and natural theology of Johannes Kepler.
 She earned the Master of Arts in Science and Religion from Biola University in 2012, graduating with Highest Honors.
 She is certified in Christian apologetics by Biola and holds a Bachelor of Science in general biology from Campbell University.

 Melissa was featured alongside her colleagues in the April 2015 cover story of Christianity Today magazine, “The Unexpected Defenders,” and solo for the April 2015 Her.meneutics piece entitled, “The Apologist Mom.”
 Previously, she has been interviewed live on American Family Radio and various other apologetics radio programs.